OfficeDev/office-js-docs-pr/docs/outlook/append-on-send.md

 > [!NOTE]
 > Support for the append-on-send feature was introduced in requirement set 1.9.
 See [clients and platforms](/javascript/api/requirement-sets/outlook/outlook-api-requirement-sets#requirement-sets-supported-by-exchange-servers-and-outlook-clients) that support this requirement set.
 >
-> The prepend-on-send feature is only available in preview in Outlook on Windows and on the web.
+> The prepend-on-send feature is currently in preview.
 Features in preview shouldn't be used in production add-ins.
 We invite you to test this feature in test or development environments and welcome feedback on your experience through GitHub (see the **Feedback** section at the end of this page).

 ## Prerequisites to preview prepend-on-send

 To preview the prepend-on-send feature, set up your preferred Outlook client.

 - For Outlook on Windows, install Version 2209 (Build 15707.36127) or later.
 Then, join the [Office Insider program](https://insider.office.com/join/windows) and select the **Beta Channel** option to access Office beta builds.
+- For Outlook on Mac, install Version 16.70.212.0 or later.
+Then, join the [Office Insider program](https://insider.office.com/join/Mac) and select the **Beta Channel** option to access Office beta builds.
 - For Outlook on the web, ensure that the **Targeted release** option is set up on your Microsoft 365 tenant.
 To learn more, see the "Targeted release" section of [Set up the Standard or Targeted release options](/microsoft-365/admin/manage/release-options-in-office-365#targeted-release).

 ## Set up your environment